gitgik/decorators/README.md

+# Decorators
+A simple guide to understanding how decorators in python work!
+This is for those who shall not decorate!

 #### Decorators demystified
 Most python programmers fear decorators.
 They are simply functions that wrap other functions and modify their behavior in the process.